 Section Page No. Section 1.0 Section 2.0 2.1 What is the Purpose of This Document?1-1What is an Emissions Factor?2-1Emissions Data.2-2 2.2 Activity Data2-3 Section 3.0 Section 4.0 Section 5.0 5.1 How Have We Historically Developed Emissions Factors?
-5.2 Test Data Evaluation 5.3 Detection Limit Procedures 5.4 Identification of Outlier Data 5.5 Emissions Factor Derivation and Quality Assessment Section 6.0 6.1 EPA's Interactive Database for the Emissions Factors Program - What is WebFIRE?
+5.2 Test Data Evaluation 5.3 Detection Limit Procedures for Calculating Test Run Averages5-4 5.4 Grouping of Candidate Data and Identification of Outliers 5.5 Emissions Factor Derivation and Quality Assessment Section 6.0 6.1 EPA's Interactive Database for the Emissions Factors Program - What is WebFIRE?
 6.2 How is WebFIRE Used?
 6.3 Who Uses WebFIRE?
 6.4 How Does WebFIRE Improve Emissions Factor Identification and Development?
 Section 7.0 7.1 How Do I Find an Emissions Factor?
 7.2 How Do I Obtain Background Information for My Selected Emissions Factor?
-7-5 7.3 How Do I Identify the Data Used to Derive an EPA Emissions Factor?
-Section 8.0 8.1 What Parameters Should I Consider When Using or Deriving an Emissions Factor?
-Source Category and Process Considerations 8.2 Control Device Considerations 8.3 Pollutant Test Method Considerations Section 9.0 9.1 How Do I Develop a User-Defined Emissions Factor?
+7-4 Section 8.0 8.1 What Parameters Should I Consider When Using or Deriving an Emissions Factor?
+8.2 Control Device Considerations 8.3 Pollutant Test Method Considerations Section 9.0 9.1 How Do I Develop a User-Defined Emissions Factor?
 9.2 What are the Potential Impacts Associated with Applying a User-defined Emissions Factor?
+Section 10.0 How Do I Submit Data to WebFIRE?

-How Do I Submit Data to WebFIRE?
-10.2 What are the CDX and CEDRI and What are their Roles in Submitting Data to WebFIRE?
-Section 11.0 What is the Data Review and Public Participation Process for Emissions Factor Development?
+10).1 How Are Emissions Tests Documented?10-3 10).2 What are the CDX and CEDRI and What are their Roles in Submitting Data to WebFIRE?
+Section 11.0 C What is the Data Review and Public Participation Process for Emissions Factor Development?
+Appendix B 8 - Procedures for Determining Individual Test Report Quality Ratings Procedures for Handling Test Data That are Below the Method Detection Limits Procedures For Determining Statistical Outliers

-- Appendix A Procedures for Determining Individual Test Report Quality Ratings - Appendix B Procedures for Handling Test Data That are Below the Method Detection Limits - Appendix C Procedures For Determining Statistical Outliers - Appendix D Emissions Factor Development and Data Quality Characterization Procedures - Appendix E Statistical Procedures for Determining Valid Data Combinations - Appendix F Source Classification Codes For Source Categories Containing 15 or Fewer Sources
+Appendix D - Emissions Factor Development and Data Quality Characterization Procedures Appendix E - Statistical Procedures for Determining Valid Data Combinations